personalnexus/ShUtilities/README.md

 * __XmlSerializer__ : implementation of ISerializer<T> for XML
 * __XmlUtility__: helper methods for working with XML

+## Net

+*  __WebClientEx__: Derived from WebClient this class adds convient configuration of a proxy as well as other little niceties.

 ## Text

 * __DictionaryParserExtensions__: provides extension methods for getting values from a dictionary and applying a parser/converter to them, e.g. to get an integer from a string-string-dictionary.